mcanlas/mcanlas.github.com/_drafts/how-i-wish-sbt-was-explained-to-me.md

 - name and organization settings useful when artifacts are published (and then to be depended on)
   - default name for root project is the name of the checkout direct (usually git repo name)
   - default organization is "default" (when publishing locally)
+- sbt uses reflection to specify a project's default name (surprise!)